cronn/validation-file-assertions/README.md

 * Pick suitable `assertWithFile` method and enjoy your first validation file assertion.

+### Custom validation files directory

+It is possible to customize path where validation files are stored, in order to do that:

+* Implement `de.cronn.assertions.validationfile.config.Configure` and override method `getDataDirectory()` with path to desired location.

+* Register implemented configuration via Java Service Provider interface (namely: put fully qualified configuration class name in `resources/META-INF/services/de.cronn.assertions.validationfile.config.Configuration`)

 ### See also

 * [Intellij plugin for validation file comparison][intellij_plugin]